 Symmetrical photos stand out because they’re attractive to the eye.
-Humans are drawn to visual aesthetics and compositions that work in harmony.
+Humans are drawn to certain types of visual aesthetics and compositions that promote a sense of harmony.

-Imagining a simple photo of a fruit might not be too exciting for you.
-But you can turn on into an engaging composition with the help of symmetrical photography knowledge.
+A simple photo of an apple might not be too exciting for you.
+But you can turn a simple fruit still life into an engaging composition with the help of your knowledge of symmetry.

 Visual attraction isn’t the only thing that makes symmetry so important.
 With symmetrical photography, you’ll be able to find potential in the simplest things.
 You might get inspired by a symmetrical plant even if you don’t shoot still-life photography, for example.

-Another benefit to understanding symmetry is knowing how to work with leading lines.
+Another benefit to understanding symmetry is knowing how to work with lines and shapes.
 A seemingly busy location can look perfect if you know where to shoot from.

-Knowing how to use leading lines will also help you add depth to your photos.
+Knowing how to use lines, shapes, and patterns also helps you add depth and meaning to your photos.
 Instead of looking flat, your compositions will have shape and meaning.
 This makes your symmetrical images stand out even more.

 Once you learn how to take symmetrical photos, you can use your newfound skills to find your own style.
 For example, as a landscape photographer, you can use symmetry to create powerful compositions with reflections.